drufball/yosai/_drafts/intrigue.md

 The boy cried out in pain as shrapnel shot past, scoring deep wounds in his arms.
 He screamed again, his eyes wide and staring as he reached out to the spiders swarming around him.

-There was a blinding flash of light, many times brighter than the appearance of the light spider.
-Moto heard the spiders screeching, crying out as if being ripped apart.
+There was a blinding flash of light and Moto heard the spiders screeching, crying out as if being ripped apart.

-When the light faded, the boy was lying unconscious amongst a pile of broken spiders.
+When the light faded, the boy was lying unmoving amongst a pile of broken spiders.
 But the spiders weren't dead.
 Their bodies twitched across the ground as their skin stretched and ripped.
 Their forms grew grotesquely as they squealed in pain.
 A white glow emanated from the rents in their skin.

 Slowly, five new light spiders pulled themselves from the ground.
 They hissed at Moto and Keta, who struggled with the light spider attacking him.
 Then they vanished.